Jerzy Czarnecki: Years in Switzerland

-Dr. Czarnecki obtained asylum in Switzerland in 1972.
+Czarnecki obtained asylum in Switzerland in 1972.
 Two years later he was appointed at the HSK- Swiss Federal Nuclear Safety Inspectorate, at the section of radio-logical surveillance, remaining there till his retirement, in 1989.
 At the HSK, his major task was to refine measurement techniques of nuclear air pollution.
 His research was published in several journals, including Health Physics in 1983.

-After his retirement, Dr. Czarnecki acted as nuclear expert, travelling on several special missions to Ukraine, in the aftermath of the Chernobyl nuclear reactor explosion.
+After his retirement, Czarnecki acted as nuclear expert, travelling on several special missions to Ukraine, in the aftermath of the Chernobyl nuclear reactor explosion.

 In the year 2002, he published his life-memoires under the title “Mein Leben als ‘Arier’.
 Jüdische Familiengeschichte in Polen zur Zeit der Schoáh und als Zwangsarbeiter in Deutschland”.
 This book was translated into English and appeared in 2007 under the title: “My Life as an ‘Aryan’: From Velyki Mosty through Zhovkva to Stralsund”, and was endorsed by Yad Vashem.

 Reviving Jewish history

 Czarnecki's remaining years were dedicated to reviving the Jewish past in Velyki Mosty, and in Switzerland.
 His and his family's attempts to clean the ruin of the synagogue and to erect a monument to commemorate the killing of 1500 Jews in the local “Babki” forest were supported by the municipality and by local population.
 The monument was inaugurated on October, 8th, 2006.
 In 2006, Czarnecki was granted a Honorary Citizenship by the Velyki Mosty City Council.

-Czarnecki died in Zurich in December 2007.
+Czarnecki died in Zürich in December 2007.